-5.1 REVENUE AND STATISTICAL METERING
+5.1 REVENUE AND STATISTICAL METERING, INCLUDING DISTURBANCE RECORDERS

-Revenue metering locations shall be on the HV side of the EHV/HV main export transformer(s).
+Revenue metering location shall be on the HV side of the EHV/HV main export transformer(s).
 See Figure 8 for graphical representation of metering locations.

 Figure 8 - Location of Metering Points (to be verified with Grid Code)